-In the above example, if pre mature withdrawal has to be made on April 1, 2017 the maximum amount that can be availed as loan would be lower of:
+In the above example, if the partial withdrawal has to be made on April 1, 2017, the maximum amount that can be availed as loan would be lower of:

 - 50% of the balance as on March 31, 2017 (current financial year is 2017 – 2018 hence financial year immediately preceding the current financial year is 2016 – 2017 which ends on March 31, 2017)